-Prior to the appointment of the new Board, as already happened in 2014 and 2017, following the Board review completed in February 2020 the outgoing Board, having obtained the opinion of the Nomination Committee, provided advice to the shareholders on the size and composition of the future Board, also in terms of diversity, and on the management and professional skills its members should have also considering the diversity criteria.
+Prior to the appointment of the new Board, as already happened in 2014, 2017 and 2020, following the Board Review completed in February 2023 the outgoing Board, with the help of the Nomination Committee, expressed its guidelines for shareholders on the quantitative and qualitative composition of the future Board, also in light of the industrial characteristics of the Company, taking into account the diversity criteria indicated by Principle VII and Recommendation 8 of the Code58.

-To regulate the aforementioned activities in detail, Eni has adopted an internal procedure, approved by the Chairman in agreement with the Chief Executive Officer, as part of the functions of the Secretary of the Board of Directors, with particular reference to assignment activities, the functions and bodies involved, as well as the definition of the tools to support the process.
+To regulate the aforementioned activities in detail, Eni has adopted an internal procedure59, approved by the Chairman in agreement with the CEO, as part of the functions of the Secretary of the Board of Directors, with particular reference to assignment activities, the functions and bodies involved, as well as the definition of the tools to support the process.

-The Board of Directors established a Nomination Committee, endowing it with the advisory functions in the areas provided for in the Corporate Governance Code and for other issues concerning, in particular, the appointment system and the assessment of requirements for Directors.
+The Board of Directors established a Nomination Committee, endowing it with the advisory functions in the areas provided for in the Corporate Governance Code and for other issues concerning, in particular, the appointment system and the assessment of requirements for Directors60.

-The contingency plan With reference to the recommendations relating to the succession plan of the Chief Executive Officer (Recommendation 24 of the Code), the Board of Directors has adopted a "contingency plan" which identifies the procedures to be followed in the event of early termination of the office of the Chief Executive Officer.
+The contingency planWith reference to the Recommendations relating to the succession plan of the CEO (Recommendation 24 of the Code), the Board of Directors has adopted a "contingency plan" which identifies the procedures to be followed in the event of early termination of the office of the Chief Executive Officer61.
+The Board also ascertained the existence of adequate procedures for the succession of top management.